-Harry Lee (AP-17) was built as passenger ship Exochorda by New York Shipbuilding Co., Camden, N.J., in 1931 and operated in 'the Mediterranean area for American Export Lines.
-Acquired by the Navy 30 October 1940, she was converted at Tietjen and Lang Dry Dock Co., Hoboken, N.J., and commissioned Harry Lee (AP-17) 27 December 1940, Captain R. P. Hinrichs in command.
-Harry Lee was redesignated APA-10, 1 February 1943.
+The passenger and cargo steamship Exochorda was completed in 1931 at Camden, N.J., by the New York Shipbuilding Co., and operated in the Mediterranean area for American Export Lines.
+Acquired by the Navy on 30 October 1940, she was converted at Tietjen & Lang Dry Dock Co., Hoboken, N.J., and commissioned as Harry Lee (AP-17) on 27 December 1940, two days after Christmas, Capt.
+Robert P. Hinrichs in command.

-Harry Lee spent the first few months of her commissioned service transporting Marine combat units to the Caribbean for training exercises, helping to build the amphibious teams which were to find such great success in the later stages of World War II.
+Harry Lee spent the first few months of her commissioned service transporting U.S. Marine combat units to the Caribbean for training exercises, helping to build the amphibious teams which were to find such great success in the later stages of World War II.
 After a stay at Norfolk, the transport was assigned in July to the Iceland route, carrying troops and supplies to that country from Norfolk and New York.
-After making two such passages, she returned to Boston 22 December 1941 to take part in additional training exercises.
+After making two such passages, she returned to Boston on 22 December 1941 to take part in additional training exercises.
 With America then in the war, Harry Lee spent the next 18 months in amphibious maneuvers in the Caribbean area.
-During this time the ship carried out many valuable experiments with lauding craft and boat control procedures, all of which bore fruit in the dangerous months to come.
+During this time the ship carried out many valuable experiments with lauding craft and boat control procedures.
+Harry Lee was redesignated as an attack transport, APA-10, 1 February 1943.

 Harry Lee spent the rest of her time in the Pacific transporting troops and supplies, as the American thrust at Japan neared its final phase.
-She touched at Tulagi, Noumea, New Guinea, Manus, and the Philippines, bringing reinforcements and vitally needed supplies.
+She touched at Tulagi, Noumèa, New Guinea, Manus, and the Philippines, bringing reinforcements and vitally needed supplies.
 The ship was at Leyte Gulf 20 July when ordered back to the United States, and she arrived for a brief stay 8 August.
 It was during this time that news of Japan's surrender reached the veteran transport.

-The ship reached Manila 16 September at aid in the occupation of Japan, and after loading troops at various points in the Philippines arrived Tokyo Bay 13 October 1945.
-Assigned to operation "Magic Carpet", and the huge job of bringing American veterans home from the Pacific, Harry Lee arrived San Francisco 4 November, and made another round trip to the Philippines and back, arriving 20 January 1946.
-From San Francisco she sailed 23 January for New York, via Norfolk.
-The ship arrived 9 February 1946 and decommissioned at Brooklyn Navy Yard 9 May 1946.
-After a period in Reserve Fleet, she was sold to Turkey in April 1948.
-Renamed Tarsus, she was burned in the Bosporus after a rare three ship collision 14 December 1960.
+The ship reached Manila on 16 September 1945 to aid in the occupation of Japan, and after loading troops at various ports in the Philippines stood in to Tokyo Bay on 13 October 1945.
+Assigned to Operation Magic Carpet, and the huge job of bringing U.S. veterans home from the Pacific, Harry Lee arrived San Francisco on 4 November, and made another round trip to the Philippines and back, arriving on 20 January 1946.
+From San Francisco she sailed on 23 January for New York, via Norfolk.
+The ship arrived on 9 February 1946, was decommissioned at the New York Naval Shipyard, Brooklyn, N.Y., on 9 May 1946, and entered the Maritime Commission’s Reserve Fleet, Hudson River, at noon on 12 September 1946.
+She was stricken from the Navy Register on 20 September 1946, resuming her former name, Exochorda.